pixop/video-compare/README.md

 ### More frontend Options for Windows Users

-For Windows users, there are several frontend options to complement the command-line functionality of `video-compare`.
-Here are some
+For Windows users, the community has shared several frontend options to complement the command-line functionality of `video-compare`:
-[additional options](https://github.com/pixop/video-compare/issues/81) shared by the community:

 1. **Beyond Compare** Integration: Launch `video-compare` directly from the interface.

 2. **Total Commander** Integration: Add a toolbar button to open selected videos.

 3. **VideoCompareGUI** Utility: A [standalone graphical utility](https://github.com/TetzkatLipHoka/VideoCompareGUI) that simplifies launching `video-compare`.

+For more details, check out the [open thread](https://github.com/pixop/video-compare/issues/81).

 ## Contributing